IlyaMatsuev/Apex-WebSocket-Client/src/ws-dispatcher/README.md

 ### By Your Own

-I prepared the [docker image](https://hub.docker.com/r/ilyamatsuev/ws-dispatcher), so you can deploy it anywhere you want (AWS, Azure, ...).
+I prepared the [docker image](https://hub.docker.com/r/ilyamatsuev/ws-dispatcher), so you can deploy it anywhere you want (AWS, Azure, etc.).
 Pull the docker image running:

 ```
 docker pull ilyamatsuev/ws-dispatcher